On the asymptotic distinct prime partitions of integers: Summary

 In summary, we have shown how an improved asymptotic expression for the function $Q(n)$, which counts the number of distinct prime partitions of an integer $n$, can be obtained from asymptotic expansions of the partition function $Z^F(\beta)$ in \eq{zgen} and the corresponding density of states $\rho^F(E)$ in \eq{rhodef}. $Z^F(\beta)$ can be understood as the quantum-statistical partition function of a system of $N$ fermions, whose single-particle energy spectrum is given by the primes $p$, in the limit $N\to\infty$.
 It is identical to the generating function of the $Q(n)$ known in number theory.
 The density of states $\rho^F(E)$ is identical to the the density of distinct prime partitions given in Eq.\ \eq{denq}.
 Exploiting the connection between $\rho^F(E)$ and $Q(n)$ using the saddle-point approximation for the inverse Laplace transform \eq{rhodef}, we have obtained the asymptotic form $Q_{as}(n)$ in Eq.\ \eq{qasn} and shown it numerically to approach the exact $Q(n)$ in the limit $n\to\infty$ far better than the hitherto known expression $Q_0(n)$ given in \eq{qas0}.

 We have used the same method as in Ref.\ \cite{BBBM} where the non-distinct prime partitions $P(n)$ were studied, and have found similar results as there.
 The asymptotic $Q_{as}(n)$ overestimates the exact $Q(n)$ for smaller $n$ but overshoots it for $n \simg 50,000$.
+Like in \cite{BBBM}, the limit $Q_{as}(n)\to Q(n)$ for $n\to\infty$ cannot be demonstrated rigorously.
+However, forcing the calculation of our $Q_{as}(n)$ and of $Q(n)$ up to $n=10^8$, V.\ Kotesovec has shown numerically that $Q_{as}(n)$, indeed, approaches $Q(n)$ monotonously for $n \simg 4\times 10^7$ \cite{kotes}.
+He assumed that the difference can be approximated by a term $c_2/\ln^2(n)$ in the square brackets of the asymptotic expansion \eq{qasn} and showed that the results are very sensitive to the value of $c_2$.
+We join his suggestion that the systematic evaluation of the algebraic value of $c_2$, or of other correction terms in \eq{qasn}, could be a topic of interesting future research for the next generation of patient researchers.

-Like in \cite{BBBM}, the limit $Q_{as}(n)\to Q(n)$ for $n\to\infty$ cannot be demonstrated numerically, since this would require numerical data for forbiddingly large values of $n\sim 10^8$ or more.
-Nevertheless, we can state that with our result \eq{qasn} we have obtained an excellent asymptotic approximation for the distinct prime partitions, which is far superior to the result known so far.
+But already now we can state that already with our present result \eq{qasn}, we have obtained an excellent asymptotic approximation for the distinct prime partitions which is far superior to the hitherto known result \cite{roth}.

-M.B.\ acknowledges encouraging and helpful correspondence with V. Kotesovec.
-R.K.B.\ is grateful to the IMSc, Chennai, for its hospitality during the final stages of this work.
+M.V.N.M. and M.B.\ acknowledge stimulating earlier correspondence with V. Kotesovec and, in particular, the communication of his most recent numerical results.
+R.K.B.\ is grateful to the IMSc, Chennai, for its hospitality during the final stages of our collaboration.